 Due to the volume of orders across the country and disruptions caused by the pandemic, our lead times have increased and have become more unpredictable.
-Our current lead time is 20-30+ weeks, but these are not hard deadlines.
+Our current lead time for new order is currently 4 to 5 months, but these are not hard deadlines.
 Many furniture orders come between that time frame, but it is not uncommon for orders to take longer than this, especially for our more popular Amish craftsman.

 Why have lead times increased?

 As you may have seen on the news or experienced yourself, there have been increased delays across the entire furniture & home industry.
 Our builders have been hiring more help and working extended hours, but some of the issues are out of their control.

 1. Supply issues with lumber: Sawmills across the country are operating at reduced capacity due to the pandemic where people work in close proximity to each other, leading to many shutdowns for quarantines when people get sick.